Jump back to chapter selection.

 9.6.1 Fermions

-First let us write the ground state of a free Fermi gas of spin- 1/2 Fermions.
-Starting from the vacuum |0 we fill successively all low lying states with a Fermion of both spins s until all Fermions are placed.
+First let us write the ground state of a free Fermi gas of spin-1/2 fermions.
+Starting from the vacuum |0 we fill successively all low-lying states with a fermion of spin s (for both spin directions if degenerate) until all fermions are placed.
 This defines the Fermi sphere in k-space with the radius kF, the Fermi wave vector.
-The ground state is then,
+The ground state is then (using c^ for fermionic operators for consistency with previous sections):

-and nk=Φ0|n^k|Φ0=Θ(kF|k|) is a step function with n^k=sa^ksa^ks.
+and nk=Φ0|n^k|Φ0=Θ(kF|k|) is a step function with n^k=sc^ksc^ks.

 First we formulate the one-particle correlation function in real space using field operators,